 Each week, one of the statements to live by is distributed to each class at the end of Monday worship.
 They are then discussed within each class and annotated with all the ways in which the children plan to live out those statements in their daily life.

-Please see our e-newsletter for our liturgical celebrations and our weekly statements to live by!
+Please see our ClassDojo school story and our weekly newsletters for our liturgical celebrations and our weekly statements to live by!

 The Bible is the most important book we have.
 Our faith is rooted in Sacred Scripture.

 Scripture inspires learning, culture, art, music and literature.
 With a renewed love of Scripture comes the opportunity and desire to share it with others.

 With its 73 books, it offers an incredibly detailed picture of the story of the Creator and His creation.
 We can literally hear the word of the living God spring from its pages.
 So picking a weekly Bible verse is not as easy as you might think!

 A Catholic Primary Religious Education programme for Foundation and Key Stages 1 and 2 published in July 2012.